Discovering data assets from a connection in a catalog or project

-You can discover assets from a connection, so that all user tables and views accessible from the connection are added as data assets to the project that you select.
+When you add or edit a connection in a catalog or project, you can discover assets from the connection.
+All user tables and views accessible from the connection are added as data assets to the project that you select.
 From the project, you can evaluate each data asset and publish the ones you want to the catalog.

 Depending on your plan, you might have a limited number of connections that you can discover assets from.
 However, you can refresh the discovered assets from a connection an unlimited number of times.